Nutritional Support for Chronic Pain Management

 Millions of people worldwide have a vitamin D deficiency.
 This seems impossible when the mere act of sunlight shining on the skin is enough to create vitamin D in the body.
 However, studies have shown that many people do not absorb the sun’s rays into their skin.
 For example, the elderly absorb significantly fewer rays than those who are half their age.
 Those who have kidney or liver disease do not absorb the rays, either.

-You May Also Like:Food for Pain Relief
+You May Also Like:Salads for Chronic Pain Control

 Related Search Topics (Ads):